neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

         If the optional threshold, delay, and weight arguments are not specified, their default values are 10, 1, and 0 respectively.
-In any case, their values can be specified after the netcon has been constructed, see :data:`NetCon.threshold`, :data:`NetCon.weight`, and :data:`NetCon.delay` .
+In any case, their values can be specified after the NetCon has been constructed, see :data:`NetCon.threshold`, :data:`NetCon.weight`, and :data:`NetCon.delay` .

-        Note that prior to 12-Jul-2006, when the first form of the constructor was used, (i.e. a NetCon having a pointer to a source variable was created, but having no threshold argument) the threshold was reset to the default 10 (mV) even if the threshold for that source location had been explicitly set earlier.
+        Note that prior to 12-Jul-2006, when the first form of the constructor was used without a threshold, the threshold was reset to the default 10 (mV) even if the threshold for that source location had been explicitly set earlier.
 That behavior caused confusion and has been changed so that if there is no threshold argument and the threshold location